The best Portuguese custard tarts in Toronto

 View this post on Instagram

-Famous for its tasty baked goods and beautifully decorated wedding cakes, this College Street bakery has long been a go-to for both early morning commuters and the late-night crowd.
+Famous for its tasty baked goods and beautifully decorated wedding cakes, this bakery on Rogers Road has long been a go-to for both early morning commuters and the late-night crowd.
 Whether you’re craving a hearty sandwich, a quick snack, or something sweet, you’ll find plenty to love — but if you spot a custard tart still on the shelves, consider yourself lucky.
 Baked fresh and in high demand, these tarts don’t stick around for long.

 Nova Era Bakery